-Um, our options here are we’re going to actually grab more new business if we do things this way, or we’re going to have better customer retention, or we’re going to support our employees and our associates better, or all of the above.
-How many of you guys vote for number one.
-Two, three and love it.
+Our options here are we’re going to actually grab more new business if we do things this way, or we’re going to have better customer retention, or we’re going to support our employees and our associates better, or all of the above.

-Thank you.
-Talk about leading the witness.
 Finally, how do we measure whether we’re doing a good job?
 We believe that an enablement function should be measured by things that it can control and the lagging indicators that a lot of us think about.
 Did we make our number, did we make a profit?
-Did our stock price go up.
+Did our stock price go up?

-Does a butterfly fly flutter.
-It’s wings in the Amazon and there’s a tornado in Missouri.
+Does a butterfly flutter it’s wings in the Amazon and there’s a tornado in Missouri?
 Those lagging indicators are reflective of many more things than other than just what an enablement function can do.
-So we believe that there are four successive steps that you can S you should consider.
+So, we believe that there are four successive steps that you should consider.